Who's Molly?

-Who's Molly? are an indie rock band originating from Swansea, UK.
-Karl Morgan (vocals, guitar, writer), Matt Williams (guitar), Rhys Morgan (drums) & Huw Jenkins (drums) all grew up together and formed the band in 2017 after playing in various different groups around the South Wales scene.
+Who's Molly? are an indie rock band originating from Swansea, Wales.
+Started by lead singer and writer Karl Morgan (vocals, guitar, writer), with friends Matt Williams (guitar), Rhys Morgan (drums) after playing in various different groups around the South Wales music scene.

 The band have released three EPs and four singles with several tracks used on TV as well as a global movie trailer for the Tom Cruise motion picture American Made.
 Who's Molly? have supported Jess Glynne, George Ezra and opened both North and South CarFest after being championed by Chris Evans on Virgin Radio.

 Origins

 The origin of the band's name, "Who's Molly?" has been the subject of some speculation and rumour since the band formed.
 A common theory was that the name came from a line in one of Karl Morgan's favourite Beatles songs ("Ob-La-Di, Ob-La-Da"), however, in an interview with Laura Whitmore on BBC Radio 5 Live in June 2019, Morgan revealed that the band was actually named after an online stalker from Instagram.